-The living room features a deep-cushioned, leather sofa; a comfortable leather arm chair; an upholstered wing chair, a rocking chair and a coffee table ready for holding your magazines, snacks and drink glasses.
+The living room features a deep-cushioned sofa; two comfortable arm chairs, an oak rocking chair and a coffee table ready for holding your magazines, snacks and drink glasses.

-From Blue Bay Cottage it's an easy-breezy stroll or quick ride to Camden's charming shops, a fun department store, an Irish pub, banks and local seaside eateries.
+From Blue Bay Cottage 2 it's an easy-breezy stroll to Camden's charming public library, the harbor park, shops, banks and local seaside eateries.

-Blue Bay Cottage, built in 2000, and well cared for, offers that carefree and comfortable village home away from home that you'll cherish.
-Here you can grill your steaks outdoors on our new grill and relax in the deck chairs.Bask beside the garden in the cozy, glassed-in sun porch, a perfect setting for that leisurely breakfast or lobster feast.
+Blue Bay Cottage 2, r, offers that carefree and comfortable village home away from home that you'll cherish.
+Here you can grill your steaks outdoors on our new grill and relax in our outdoor chairs on the side lawn.

-Fresh lobsters can be purchased from local fishermen in both Camden and nearby Lincolnville.
+Fresh lobsters can be purchased in season from local fishermen in both Camden and nearby Lincolnville.
 You can cook your own or purchase them already prepared.

 This cozy and convenient home captures a New England flavor with its Cape-style architecture.
-Coffee cup in hand, explore the open-plan, Colonial-style interior.
-Light from the windows spills across the warm-hued, hardwood floors in the rectangular living / dining room with its Early American mantle piece on the fireplace, pewter chandelier, sconces and hand-stenciled wall borders.
-The house has hot water baseboard heat; and a master bedroom air conditioner, which is rarely needed in Maine.
+Coffee cup in hand, explore the charming, Colonial-style interior.
+Light from the windows spills across the warm-hued floors in the rectangular living with its Early American mantle piece..
+The house has old fired hot air heat for Fall weather; and a portable air conditioner in the master bedroom for summertime.

 Spacious, cozy and oh, so conveniently located.
 The house rental is available for your comfort and relaxation.
-And don't fret about lawn chores-- lawn & garden care is provided by a lawn service and the owner.
+And don't fret about lawn chores-- lawn care is provided by a lawn service and by the owner.

 The Camden Public Library draws visitors with its amazing collections and an array of popular programs open to the public.
 There are four or five downtown churches.
 The Camden YMCA is close to town, offering a pool, extensive exercise facilities, a climbing wall and meeting rooms.
-Hiking trails and a mountain drive are available at nearby Camden Hills State Park.
+Hiking trails, a lookout tower at the top and a mountain drive are available at nearby Camden Hills State Park.